Thomblin/duty-roster/README.md

 - **Interactive GUI**: Easily view, edit, and manage schedules through a user-friendly interface
 - **Schedule Generation**: Automatically create optimized schedules based on configurable rules
 - **Interactive Editing**: Click on cells to swap assignments between people
+- **Highlighting**: Toggle up to 4 people highlights (grey/yellow/green/blue) in the schedule and summary views to allow faster scanning for manual adjustments
 - **Statistics Tracking**: View summaries of assignments including total services, weekday counts, and more
 - **CSV Export**: Save schedules to CSV files with detailed summaries
 - **Configurable Rules**: Define custom rules for schedule generation in TOML files